iamgadmarconi/hiten/docs/user_guide/guide_11_correction.rst

 Basic Custom Corrector
 ~~~~~~~~~~~~~~~~~~~~~~

-The simplest way to create a custom corrector is to use the existing `_NewtonOrbitCorrector`:
+The simplest way to create a custom corrector is to use the existing `_NewtonBackend`:

 .. code-block:: python

-   from hiten.algorithms.corrector import _NewtonOrbitCorrector
+   from hiten.algorithms.corrector.backends import _NewtonBackend
    from hiten.algorithms.corrector.config import _LineSearchConfig
    from hiten.algorithms.corrector.stepping import make_armijo_stepper

    # Use the ready-to-use corrector with custom configuration
-   custom_corrector = _NewtonOrbitCorrector(
+   custom_corrector = _NewtonBackend(
        stepper_factory=make_armijo_stepper(_LineSearchConfig(armijo_c=1e-4, alpha_reduction=0.5))
    )